Mamdani and the United Front We Need

 Common understandings of fascism rely heavily on 20th-century European history.
 By those terms, there is no fascism in the US today, except the small neo-fascist gangs.
 Trump does not check all the boxes by the old definition.[1]
 If fascism is to have any real meaning — beyond a deceptive get-out-the-vote strategy by Democrats — then we need to rework old interpretations to find the fascism that evolved specifically to our time.

 While Trump is no fascist by 20th-century standards, he is by the conditions of the 21st century.
 The problem is — by those same measures — the Democrats are fascist too.
-Both parties have managed the rise of corporate fascism and the systematic racism that underlies fascism old and new.
+Both parties have managed the rise of corporate fascism and the systematic racism that underlies fascism, old and new.

-The new neoliberal fascism emerged as the corporate order hollowed out all democratic institutions standing in their way, leaving only empty shells behind to dull the mind and distract the eye.[2]
+The new neoliberal fascism emerged as the corporate order hollowed out all democratic institutions standing in its way, leaving only empty shells behind to dull the mind and distract the eye.[2]
 There was no way they could maintain total control and boost profits — in the face of imperial decline, austerity, and climate crisis — without gutting democracy.

-The earlier, easy-to-recognize, fascism with goose-stepping troopers, explicitly racist ideology, industrial-style death camps, and ultranationalist war machines has been complemented by harder-to-see and harder-to-resist systematic forms.
+The earlier, easy-to-recognize fascism with goose-stepping troopers, explicitly racist ideology, industrial-style death camps, and ultranationalist war machines has been complemented by harder-to-see and harder-to-resist systematic forms.

 From Institutionalized Racism to Institutional Fascism